BelmontDev/UPEN101/README.md

 ---

 ### 📖 **Description of the Subject:**
-The course introduces students to the foundations of programming, including problem-solving approaches, algorithm development, and programming in structured languages.
+The course introduces students to the foundations of programming, including problem-solving approaches, algorithm development.
 It provides hands-on experience to develop logical thinking and problem-solving skills that are essential for software development.

 ---